As you might expect, Log Intelligent offers dashboards. In this post, I will like to cover the feature. Read on to learn more!

 - Dashboard page — one or more cards (i.e., widgets) that are shared within an organization and persisted

 This post will focus primarily on the Dashboard page.

 If you go to the Dashboard page by default (i.e., without saving anything to it), you will see the following:

 - There is a single Dashboard page, and it is organization-specific (think Shared Dashboard from Log Insight)

 - Dashboard cards are added from the Explore page (just like in Log Insight)

-- Construct, run, and save a query — as part of the save operation you have an option to add to dashboard
+- Construct, run, and save a query — as part of the save operation, you have an option to add to the dashboard

 - Open a saved query (from the Open option in #2 above) and then follow step #2 to Add to Dashboard — this will update the saved query without opening the save dialog